bhoward/focsipedia2/_sources/fp/intro.md

 A variable may be temporarily **shadowed** by another variable with the same name.
-This may look like an assignment of a changed value to a variable, but each use of the `let` statement will create a new named location in memory; if the shadowing variable goes away, the original one will become visible again with its correct value:
+This may look like an assignment of a changed value to a variable, but each use of the `val` statement will create a new named location in memory; if the shadowing variable goes away, the original one will become visible again with its correct value: